Description of Area:

 Directions/access to area:

 From HWY 35 exit Midway Rd. and head east.
 Travel about 3 miles and park in the climbers lot (on your left) just before the train tracks and bridge.
-From here you will head up the trail on the wooden walkway.
-At the top of the trail head left to start towards the ALC.
-Head right to get to trailside boulder, the ghetto, saddle stones, bluff boulder, and rope/mixed climbing.
+Once parked, head out on the new bike/hike trail reroute that leads straight to the tunnel.
+This new trail will add some hike time to peeps trying to boulder at trailside, ALC, Pine Slabs, but should be a more sustainable trail and pretty good access for people heading to ice/mixed climb, rope climb, or boulder at bluff, saddle stones, etc...
+At the top of the trail head left to start towards the ALC, Trailside, or Pine Slabs on the DWP gravel trail.
+Go either slight left or right uphill to get to trailside boulder, the ghetto, saddle stones, bluff boulder, and rope/mixed climbing.

 Mountain Project Beta: